 These are great skis.
 They aren't perfect.
 We found ourselves experiencing a bit of a powder skiing "speed limit".
 We are curious to someday try the next longer size.
 Multiple testers on our team found themselves wishing for a little more length.

 Bad snow is never as fun as excellent snow.
 But backcountry skiing often involves "bad" snow.
 Breakable crust, deep slop, and tracked up conditions are going to happen.
 A good skier, on any gear, can revert to survival skiing tactics when the going gets tough.
 We've side-slipped entire mountains in tough conditions.

 However, good skis can extend, into the spectrum of poor snow conditions, your "normal" linked and carved turns.
 If the best skis will push those linked turns into 85% of deteriorating snow conditions, and the worst skis can barely handle the first 15%, the MTN Explore 95 will make linked turns to about the 60% level.
 For the weight and the cost, this is more than acceptable.

-We gave the MTN Explore 95 our Best Buy Award.
 These skis, as we went on and on about above, go downhill real well.
 The weight is average and acceptable.
 Their cost is significantly below average, especially given their lofty performance.
-They are an easy choice for our Best Buy award.
 The catch with the cost of backcountry skis is that the budget and average skis aren't that far apart.
 There are outliers on the high end, but the less expensive 80% of the market are all priced within about a hundred dollars of each other.
 These are great skis at a reasonable MSRP.
 Find them on sale and you really get a bargain.
-However, you might very well find other excellent skis at sale prices below that of this Best Buy.
+However, you might very well find other excellent skis at sale prices below these.

 A good deal, and great performance.
 You are going to dig the MTN Explore 95 and save some pennies for more breakfast burritos on big days.